 We are doctrine-free.
 We have realists on the faculty, we have experimentalists, and we have those who see no value in declaring themselves, but everyone makes it a point of honor to deal with student work on its own terms.
 What they all share is an intense commitment to teaching.
 It is not uncommon for a thesis supervisor to read a novel manuscript two or three times, even a fourth time after graduation, until it finally finds a publisher.

-My peers on the faculty are first-rate: Elizabeth McCracken (The Giant’s House), Steve Harrigan (The Gates of the Alamo), Oscar Casares (Brownsville), Peter LaSalle (Hockey Sur Glace).
-A steady flow of distinguished semester-long visitors continue to enrich the stew – Denis Johnson, J.M.
-Coetzee, Cristina Garcia, Jim Crace, Antonya Nelson, Colm Toibin, Anthony Giardina, to name but a few.
+The faculty are first-rate: director Bret Anthony Johnston (Corpus Christi, Remember Me Like This), Elizabeth McCracken (The Giant’s House), Oscar Casares (Brownsville, Amigoland), Peter LaSalle (Strange Sunlight, Mariposa’s Song, The Graves of Famous Writers), Edward Carey (The Iremonger Trilogy), and Deb Olin Unferth (Wait Til You See Me Dance, Revolution: The Year I Fell in Love and Went to Join the War).
+A steady flow of distinguished semester-long visitors continue to enrich the stew – J.M.
+Coetzee, Cristina Garcia, Jim Crace, Antonya Nelson, Colm Toibin, Anthony Giardina, Paul Harding, to name but a few.

 But the most exciting thing that happens here is what happens in those long solo hours at the desk.
 We take care of our writers, but they will be pushed.
 They will revise and revise and revise.
 There will be days when they all think they’re geniuses and days when they do nothing but fret; both are needed.
 The roller-coaster ride of the first book can be a wild one, but there is also the consolation of Austin.